rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

   </button>
 {{< /highlight >}}

-The conversion enforces to only have props as input and an element as output.
+The conversion enforces you to only have props as input and an element as output.
 Nothing in between.
 That makes the component even more lightweight.
 Still, you could do something in between by using a block body for your arrow function.

 {{< highlight javascript >}}
 const Button = ({ onClick, children }) => {